MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-cloud-stream-binder-java-app-azure-event-hub.md

 * [Apache Maven](http://maven.apache.org/), version 3.0 or later.

 > [!IMPORTANT]
-> Spring Boot version 2.2 or 2.3 is required to complete the steps in this article.
+> Spring Boot version 2.5 or 2.6 is required to complete the steps in this article.

-## Create an Azure Event Hub using the Azure portal
+## Create an Azure event hub using the Azure portal

 The following procedure creates an Azure event hub.

-### Create an Azure Event Hub Namespace
+### Create an Azure event hub namespace

 1. Browse to the Azure portal at <https://portal.azure.com/> and sign in.